 Crafts have a curious effect on me.
 I start them feeling all “I am crafty, hear me roar,” and I end up sitting in a corner in the fetal position.
 However, this one didn’t do that!
-I have done a variation on this before for Hayden’s room so I felt pretty comfortable with it, but while I was shopping, I got a little ambitious and got some extra things that the original project didn’t call for.
-Those are listed under the supplies list if you want to get a little crazy.
-Some of these things my husband had in the garage and I had his assistance on a couple of steps.
+I have done a variation on this project for Hayden’s room so I felt pretty comfortable with it, but I got a little ambitious while I was shopping and got some extra things that the original project didn’t call for.
+Those are listed under the supplies list, so go nuts!
+My husband had some of these supplies in the garage and I had his assistance on a couple of steps.
 It looks super involved and complicated, but it’s not at all so stay with me!
-I’ve included a lot of pictures and probably over-simplified the instructions so this is a long one.
+I’ve probably over-simplified the instructions so this is a long one.
 Here we go!

 Halloween Door Hanger

 Supplies (this is what the original project called for):

 - Wooden letters (I found mine at Michaels, but Walmart and Hobby Lobby have them as well.
 Be sure there’s an eyelet or hook on the back of the top letter)

 - Mod Podge (I recommend getting the Mod Podge Outdoor so it’s rain-proof)